foleydavid/BasicStringCalculator/README.md

 # BasicStringCalculator
-Calculates value form a string with addition, subtraction, and parentheses
+Implement a basic calculator to evaluate a simple expression string.

+The expression string may contain open ( and closing parentheses ), the plus + or minus sign -, non-negative integers and empty spaces .